Image & Video APIs

 The replaceBackground prop can be a boolean, string, or object with the following options:

-Prop Type Example
+Option Type Example Value

-prompt string fish tank
+prompt string "fish tank"

 seed number 2